alex1997john/csv_filter_python/README.md

 ##lowestPrice.csv
 To create csv file with SKU and two lowest price

-Run the php file with the file name "filterPrice.php" An output csv file will be created inside the output folder with the file name lowestPrice.csv
+Run the python file with the file name "filterPrice.py" An output csv file will be created inside the output folder with the file name lowestPrice.csv